mrtrieuphong/Facebook-Image-Backup/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Facekup is application for download all user's image.
+Facekup is a Python application for download all user's image.
+This application aims to provide cookie log in method without two factor authentication.
+Download it and enjoy with your memories!
-You can also learn how to design your application with Python and PyQt5 here.

 [![Product Name Screen Shot][splash-screenshot]](https://nguyentrieuphong.com) [![Product Name Screen Shot][log-in-screenshot]](https://nguyentrieuphong.com)